sabinshrestha7065/manish.md/manish.md

 > git add . >adds all files git add filename1 -> adds only one file git add filename1 filename2.
 ## Guides
 - create a new file 'manish.md'
+- Then init a empty repostory by 'git init'
+- Check status of git by 'git status'. you'll see 'untracked files manish.md'.